Ernest T. Cragg: Military career after World War II

 After the war, he served in the Tactical Air Command at Langley Air Force Base, Virginia, as director of special weapons.
 While a lieutenant colonel he became the commander of the 563rd Fighter-Bomber Squadron (which flew F-86 aircraft) at Clovis (now Cannon) AFB in New Mexico.
 He led the squadron on its "Fly Away" to Bitburg Air Base Germany in 1954.
 His next assignment was with the Twelfth Air Force in Ramstein, Germany.
 There he served as chief, Special Weapons Division; chief, Tactical Operations Division; and later deputy director of operations and training.
 In January 1958 he was appointed director of the Combat Operations Center, Twelfth Air Force, and U.S. Air Forces in Europe Advanced Echelon (aka Kindsbach Cave).

-In 1958 then Colonel Cragg returned to the United States and was assigned to Headquarters, USAF in the Pentagon.
+In 1958 then Cragg returned to the United States and was assigned to Headquarters, USAF in the Pentagon.

-In 1963, Colonel Cragg became first the vice commander, and then the commander of the 20th Tactical Fighter Wing (flying F-100s) at RAF Wethersfield England.
+In 1963, Cragg became first the vice commander, and then the commander of the 20th Tactical Fighter Wing (flying F-100s) at RAF Wethersfield England.
 He also served as commander of the 3500th Pilot Training Wing (flying T-37s and T-38s) at Reese AFB outside Lubbock, Texas, which he considered his favorite and most challenging assignment.

 Upon his promotion to brigadier general he became deputy chief of staff, operations, the Air Training Command, Randolph AFB Texas.
 In 1969 he returned to the Pentagon, first as assistant director and then as deputy director of aerospace programs (after receiving his second star).

-With the death of his wife Helen in 1972, General Cragg was reassigned to be vice commander of Second Air Force at Barksdale AFB.
+With the death of his wife Helen in 1972, Cragg was reassigned to be vice commander of Second Air Force at Barksdale AFB.
 A year later he became the commander of the Air Force Inspection and Safety Center at Norton AFB, California.
 His final assignment was as chief of staff of the Allied Air Forces Southern Europe, based in Naples, Italy.

 A command pilot with more than 5,000 flying hours, he retired in 1975.

 Decorations

-General Cragg's decorations include the Air Force Distinguished Service Medal with one oak leaf cluster, the Legion of Merit with two oak leaf clusters, the Distinguished Flying Cross, the Air Medal with 13 oak leaf clusters, the Air Force Commendation Medal, the Army Commendation Medal, the Air Force Outstanding Unit Award, and the Belgian Fourragère.
+Cragg's decorations include the Air Force Distinguished Service Medal with one oak leaf cluster, the Legion of Merit with two oak leaf clusters, the Distinguished Flying Cross, the Air Medal with 13 oak leaf clusters, the Air Force Commendation Medal, the Army Commendation Medal, the Air Force Outstanding Unit Award, and the Belgian Fourragère.